Princess Grace Irish Library

 A prestigious library in the heart of Monaco

-Created in 1984 by Prince Rainier III, the Princess Grace Irish Library showcases the personal collection of Princess Grace.
-As the granddaughter of an Irish family, she accumulated numerous cultural objects linked to the country's culture: novels, poetry, manuscripts, sheet music... so many rare items that make up the collection of this place devoted to the reading of English-language texts.
+Created in 1984 by Prince Rainier III, the Princess Grace Irish Library houses Princess Grace's personal collection.
+As the granddaughter of an Irish family, she accumulated numerous cultural objects linked to the culture of this country: novels, poetry, manuscripts, sheet music... all rare items that make up the collection of this place devoted to the reading of English-language texts.

-With annual themes (the Irish diaspora and its cultural impact, for example) and recurring events ( St. Patrick's Day, but also "Bloomsday" in homage to James Joyce's novel Ulysses), the Princess Grace Irish Library organizes events all year round.
+Based around annual themes (the Irish diaspora and its cultural impact, for example) and recurring events ( St Patrick's Day and Bloomsday, a tribute to James Joyce's novel Ulysses), the Princess Grace Irish Library organises events throughout the year.
 Concerts, screenings, theatrical performances and lectures... the library invites its visitors to a wide range of events.

 To read, to visit

-10-minute tours of the Princess Grace Irish Library are organized by the staff of the cultural institution.
-A way to immerse yourself in the hushed atmosphere of the Monegasque Hotel that houses the library, as you stroll through the salons decorated with books and princely portraits.
-The visit ends with a viewing of the documentary Her Name was Grace Kelly, which looks back on the multiple roles of the Princess, who was at once film star, philanthropist, young girl, mother and wife.
+10-minute tours of the Princess Grace Irish Library are organised by staff from the cultural institution.
+This is a great way to immerse yourself in the cosy atmosphere of the Monegasque Hotel that houses the library, as you stroll through the rooms decorated with books and portraits of the Prince and Princess of Monaco.
+The visit ends with a viewing of the documentary Her Name was Grace Kelly , which looks at the many roles played by the Princess, who was a film star, philanthropist, young girl, mother and wife all rolled into one.

 Free admission

-PRM access via ramp (contact the Library for installation) and elevator.
+PRM access via ramp (contact the Library for installation) and lift.